muzhou1994/muzhou1994.github.io/_posts/2023-03-05-LRU-EN-Version.markdown

 In this question, we have to deal with expired entries, and expelling expired entries here is similar to Redis's passive expiration.

-We can solve the problem using a LinkedHashMap and imitating Redis as follows
+We can solve the problem using a LinkedHashMap and imitating Redis as follows:
 ```java
 public class LRUCache extends LinkedHashMap<Integer, LRUCache.Node> {
     int capacity;